ltiao/basketball-intelligence/docs/meta.rst

 Meta-Documentation
 ==================

 This page documents the documentation.
 How very meta.
+Sphinx is used to document this project.
+Since documentation will mostly be written and built from the local development environment, we simply ensure that the latest version of ``Sphinx`` is included in ``<repo_root>/requirements/local.txt``.
+It does not need to be included in ``base.txt``.

-This documentation was created using the ``sphinx-quickstart`` command.
+This documentation was created using the ``sphinx-quickstart`` command, and lives at ``<repo_root>/doc``.

 Refer to the following to see the options selected at the time of creation::

   $ sphinx-quickstart